 ● Creating and managing service accounts

-● Making infrastructure changes using Google-recommended practices and infrastructure as code blueprints
+● Making infrastructure changes using Google-recommended practices and blueprints

 1.3 Designing a CI/CD architecture stack in Google Cloud, hybrid, and multi-cloud environments.
 Considerations include: